ProcedureKit/ProcedureKit/README.md

 Programming guide | [operations.readme.io](https://operations.readme.io)
 Example projects | [danthorpe/Examples](https://github.com/danthorpe/Examples)

+# ProcedureKit Version 5
+The `development` branch, or the _bleeding edge_ is the current state of ProcedureKit v5 work.
+Handle with care - but migration issues are welcome!
+The focus for v5 is:

+  - [x] Swift 4.2 & Xcode 10 support (on `xcode/10.0/development` branch)
+  - [ ] Documentation, guides & sample code (currently published to http://procedure.kit.run/development/)
+  - [x] Errors & easier error handling (breaking changes on `development` branch)
+  - [ ] Improved debugging & logging
+  - [ ] Simplified BlockProcedure API
+  - [x] Simplified _ProcedureKitNetwork_ classes (this was done a while ago, the generic session has been removed)

 ## Compatibility

 ProcedureKit supports all current Apple platforms.
 The minimum requirements are: